 This is a detailed study of the broad issues of musicianship for pianists.
 Topics include technique, practice strategies, and approaches to memorization, sight-reading, improvisation, and reading from a lead sheet.
+Offered every other Spring.

 PI397 Fundamentals of Piano Pedagogy III (3)